Police searching for violent attacker who left man to die in Cambridge park

 CAMBRIDGE, MASS.
 (WHDH) – Authorities are turning to the public for help in tracking down the person or people behind a vicious attack in a park in Cambridge that left a 60-year-old man dead Wednesday night.

-Officers responding to a report of an unresponsive man on the New Street side of Danehy Park around 7 p.m. found Paul Wilson suffering from severe head trauma, according to Middlesex District Attorney Marian T. Ryan.
+Police were back on the scene again on Friday, scouring a marshy area next to Danehy Park in North Cambridge with rakes and shovels for more evidence after authorities found Paul Wilson unresponsive and suffering from severe head trauma, around 7 p.m.
+Wednesday, according to Middlesex District Attorney Marian T. Ryan.

 He was taken to Beth Israel Hospital, where officials said he later died as a result of blunt force trauma.